Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📊 Data Analytics Portfolio – Julie Lorenzen - BI / Financial Analyst
-Portfolio of data analytics work using **Excel, Power BI and SQL Server** focused on data analysis, dashboards, and business insights.
+Portfolio of data analysis work using **Excel, Power BI and SQL Server** focused on data analysis, dashboards, and business insights.

 ### ⚙️ About Me
 I have a background in **accounting and finance**, with many years of experience using **Excel**.